123CarlosDaniel/mysql_rest_api/README.md

 1. npm install
 2. npm start or npm run dev

-You previously need to declare some environment variables for the mysql database.
+You previously need to re-declare some environment variables for the mysql database.

 These are :
 1. MYSQL_HOST